Easy Vegan Tofu Recipes

 collage of tofu recipe photos that are vegan

-As a matter of fact, tofu is pretty easy to cook with and can be made into just about anything including a wide variety of breakfast, lunch, dinner, dessert, snack, and condiment options.
+As a matter of fact, tofu is pretty easy to cook with and can be made into just about anything including a wide variety of vegan breakfasts, lunches, meatless dinners, dairy-free desserts, snacks, and condiment options.
 We have some easy vegan tofu recipes to get you started.

 Contrary to popular belief, tofu is not scary.
 As a matter of fact, it’s pretty easy to learn How to Cook With Tofu, and it can be made into just about anything.
 Let me show you what I mean.